anderson-joyle/DAXDUTIL/README.md

 # DAXDUTIL
 Microsoft Dynamics AX Utilities for developers

-This is a list with some utilities and tools that might be useful at DAX development process. ~~PLEASE~~ You are more than welcome to contribute with your awsome utility/tool.
+This is a list with some utilities and tools that might be useful at DAX development process.
+Each file represents a single project and were written in a clean AX enviroment.

+~~PLEASE~~ You are more than welcome to contribute with your awsome utility/tool.

 ### DAX 2012 tools
 * [Tables](https://github.com/anderson-joyle/DAXDUTIL/tree/master/Tables)